 PGGM is a Dutch pension administrator that provides services in pension administration, communication, board advisement and asset management.
-It manages approximately €206 billion in pension assets for 9 pension funds and serves over 2.9 million participants.532 from investment if they are involved in the production of and/or trading in weapons whose use leads to a violation of fundamental human rights", including nuclear weapons.
+It manages approximately €206 billion in pension assets for 9 pension funds and serves over 2.9 million participants.380

+PGGM's "Responsible Investment Implementation Framework" states that "PGGM excludes companies from investment if they are involved in the production of and/or trading in weapons whose use leads to a violation of fundamental human rights", including nuclear weapons.
 Companies are also excluded "if they have a de facto or practical controlling interest in a subsidiary or joint venture which is substantially involved in the production of or trading in these weapons".
-533
+381